pourmalek/CovidVisualizedCountry/README.md

     .
 To examine changes in predictions across consecutive uptakes

-3. Outcomes: Daily deaths, Daily cases, Hospital-related outcomes, Daily deaths estimated to reported, Daily cases estimated to reported.
+3. Outcomes: Daily deaths, Daily cases or infections, Hospital-related outcomes, Daily deaths estimated to reported, Daily cases or infections estimated to reported cases.

     .
 To examine different outcomes with different public health consequences and model performance implications